Clarksville Gas and Water Department reports South First Street closed for water service line work - Clarksville Online

-Clarksville, TN – The Clarksville Gas and Water Department (CGW) has closed a section of South First Street from Union Street to West Washington Street for water service line replacement.
+Clarksville, TN – The Clarksville Gas and Water Department (CGW) has closed a section of South First Street from Union Street to West Washington Street to continue water service line replacement work that began on Monday.

 Traffic will be detoured to Union Street and West Washington Street during the work.